Mitogenie/Mito-Hacker/README.md

         - Number of stains: 2
             - Nuclei should be stained with DAPI (any blue fluorescent dye)
 - Output: Single-cell fluorescence images (Standard 2d RGB Tiff)
-    - Output images can used as input for Mito Miner to extract their mitochondrial network, or they can be independently used to train the desired ML or NN models where appropriate.
+    - Output images can used as input for Mito Catcher to extract their mitochondrial network, or they can be independently used to train the desired ML or NN models where appropriate.

 ###### Instructions
 - Run Cell_Catcher.ipynb using Jupyter notebook.